 Pattani

-Pattani FC is a professional football club from the Thai southern city of the same name.
-The ‘Queen Cannons’ were formed in 2009, being admitted into the Regional League Division 2 Southern Region, playing home games at Pattani Municipal Stadium.
+The ‘Queen Cannons’ were formed in 2009, entering the Regional League Division 2 Southern Region and playing home games at Pattani Municipal Stadium, finishing fourth in their debut campaign.

-The side finished fourth in their debut season, and then one place higher in 2011.
-A runners-up spot ensued in 2012, with Al Hadji Adamou putting away the goals.
+The team improved by a place in 2011, before finishing runners-up twelve months later, with Al Hadji Adamou putting away the goals.
 Ahmed Toota and then Ahmed Kodmany thrilled the home fans before Elvis Job became the top scorer for two seasons.

-Another second regional finish and Champions League playoffs followed in 2019, which ended in promotion partly through the goals of Georgi Tsimakuridze, leading to a place in Thai League 3, However, COVID-19 would then intervene.
+Another second regional finish and the playoffs followed in 2019, which ended in promotion, partly through the goals of Georgi Tsimakuridze.
+The Thai League once again restructured.
+It was decided to follow the European fixture calendar from the start of the 2020-21 season.

-A couple of disappointing seasons ensued, with the side being led by Maka Hoprasartsuk before he was replaced in the summer of 2021 by Banpot Chaichanadet.
+A couple of disappointing seasons ensued following the pandemic, with the side being led by Maka Hoprasartsuk before he was replaced in the summer of 2021 by Banpot Chaichanadet.
 Sathot Bensoh was appointed ahead of the 2022-23 season before the arrival of Teeratada Chamrus after the midseason break.

 The goals of Pithak Abdulrahman helped the Gunners to the fourth spot before they improved by one place a year later under head coach Damian Bellon, as Natan Oliveira scored twenty goals.
 By now, improvements and a name change saw the Rainbow Stadium being rechristened.